yiyunxu/CSS143B-HW6-Map-TextSearchEngine/readme.md

 - search("hello world") --> \[0, 5\]
 - search("bothell") --> \[\]

-Here the number in the result vector are document id, 0 to 5 for the documents example above.
+Here the number in the result list are document id, 0 to 5 for the documents example above.

-Note that this search engine is not case sensitive.
-All words in the documents will be converted to lower case and search will be conducted also in lower case.
-And non-alphabetical character will be removed.
-Utility functions for these purpose are already provided in the code.
+Because this search engine is not case sensitive, all words in the documents will be converted to lower case and search will be conducted also in lower case.

-Also note that a phrase kehyword like "hello world" only matches documents that have this phase as a whole, here 0, and 5.
-Document 3 has both "hello" and "world" but in the opposite order, so it is not a match.
+Also note that a phrase kehyword like "hello world" only matches documents that have this phase as a phrase, not by single word, e.g. here documents 0, and 5.
+Document 3 contains both "hello" and "world" but in the opposite order, so it is not a match.

 ### The Cogs